dogukanoklu/Obsidian-Website-Test-1/First Blog.md

----
-title: First Blog
-slug: first-blog
-tags:
-  - projects
----
 Hi this is my first blog.
 This project will make it easier to publish a blog with obsidian.
 I like the language of go.
 I like the backend developer.
 I couldn't add anything to this project today due to school.
 I couldn't do anything today either.
-Did I mention that I feel bad on days when I can’t code? :D
+Did I mention that I feel bad on days when I can’t code? :D Yes I added something new.